Lawn: Origins

-Classic English parkland: short, springy turf with spaced trees.
+Classic English landscaped parkland: short, springy turf with spaced trees.
 Sheep keep the greensward closely-cropped.
-In Britain, raising wool for export was very profitable (see enclosure and Scottish Clearances), and parkland trees provided grown crooks valuable in shipbuilding.
+In Britain, raising wool for export was very profitable, and parkland trees provided grown crooks valuable in shipbuilding.
 This profitable landscape became associated with the landed gentry.

 Areas of grass grazed regularly by rabbits, horses or sheep over a long period often form a very low, tight sward similar to a modern lawn.
 This was the original meaning of the word "lawn", and the term can still be found in place names.
 Some forest areas where extensive grazing is practiced still have these seminatural lawns.
 For example, in the New Forest, England, such grazed areas are common, and are known as lawns, for example Balmer Lawn.

 Lawns may have originated as grassed enclosures within early medieval settlements used for communal grazing of livestock, as distinct from fields reserved for agriculture.
 Low, mown-meadow areas may also have been valued because they allowed those inside an enclosed fence or castle to view those approaching.
 The early lawns were not always distinguishable from pasture fields.
 The damp climate of maritime Western Europe in the north made lawns possible to grow and manage.
 They were not a part of gardens in most other regions and cultures of the world until contemporary influence.

 In 1100s Britain, low-growing area of grasses and meadow flowers were grazed or scythed to keep them short, and used for sport.
 Lawn bowling, which began in the 12th or 13th century, required short turf.

 The first known documentation of establishing grass using sod instead of seed comes from a Japanese text of 1159.

 Lawns became popular with the aristocracy in northern Europe from the Middle Ages onward.
-In the fourteen hundreds, open expanses of low grasses appear in paintings of public and private areas; by the fifteen hundreds, such areas were found in the gardens of the wealthy across northern and central Europe.
+In the 1400s, open expanses of low grasses appear in paintings of public and private areas; by the 1500s, such areas were found in the gardens of the wealthy across northern and central Europe.
 Public meadow areas, kept short by sheep, were used for new sports such as cricket, soccer, and golf.
 The word "laune" is first attested in 1540 from the Old French lande "heath, moor, barren land; clearing".
 It initially described a natural opening in a woodland.
-In the sixteen hundreds, "lawn" came to mean a grassy stretch of untilled land, and by mid-century, there were publications on seeding and transplanting sod.
-In the seventeen hundreds, "lawn" came to mean specifically a mown stretch of meadow.
+In the 1600s, "lawn" came to mean a grassy stretch of untilled land, and by mid-century, there were publications on seeding and transplanting sod.
+In the 1700s, "lawn" came to mean specifically a mown stretch of meadow.